Politics of Transnistria: Electorate

-Data issued by Transnistrian authorities show that of the 555,500 inhabitants, a total of 394,861 are registered to vote, down 5.6% from a year earlier.
+Data issued by Transnistrian authorities show that of the 555,500 inhabitants, a total of 394,861 were registered to vote in 2015, down 5.6% from a year earlier.

 Political freedom in Transnistria

 There is disagreement as to whether elections in Transnistria are free and fair.
 Western organizations, such as the OSCE, have declared that no democratic elections can take place in the region under the present circumstances and have refused to even monitor them.

 2005 – 2006 elections

-A team of Russian journalists from Moldova who covered the December 2006 election process explained that it was "interesting that the position is not a fear of authority, with pressure from government" but that people vote voluntarily because Chișinău, the capital of Moldova, is not an appealing alternative.
+A team of Russian journalists from Moldova who covered the December 2006 election process claimed that it was "interesting that the position is not a fear of authority, with pressure from government" but that people vote voluntarily because Chișinău, the capital of Moldova, is not an appealing alternative.
 According to Chișinău-based Vremea, there is now a whole generation of people in Transnistria who see Moldova with a negative view.

 In August 2006, one month before the referendum against reintegration in Moldova, 4 members of pro-Moldovan NGO "Dignitas" from Slobozia were brought in for questioning by Transnistrian law enforcement as part of an investigation into a bus explosion which had taken place three days earlier and which killed two people.
 They were released after few days in custody, no charges being made against them.

 In November 2006, the Moldovan press reported that the offices of the Rîbniţa district committee of the Communist Party in Transnistria were closed by the local Transnistrian authorities.
 The Communist Party of Moldova condemned the act and claims it was closed under false pretenses.